SoyDanielRomero/soydanielromero.github.io/assets/projects/coding/4-MIT-RealTimeBusTracker/README.md

 I implemented a function to update MBTA Route 1 buses geolocation in real time every 15 seconds, and I attached to them their own markers with the bus number to identify them.
 I added the buses' geolocation to an array and create markers with their positions.
 I also wrote a function to get rid of previous markers.

-## Installation 🔧
+## How to use 🔧

 To install this proyect in your machine, follow these steps:

 1. Download or clone the project
 2. Go to content folder and add it to your code editor tool
+3. Go to MapBox and get an API Token, in mapanimation.js fille, replace mapboxgl.accessToken = "THIS VALUE"; with your own API token
-3. Open index.html
+4. Open index.html

 ## Usage 🚀